Körperschaftsteuer: German corporation tax explained in plain English

 Cash receipt from refund: 1200 (bank) to 11111 (tax office)

-Your tech-loving accountants in Germany
+Hire a tech-loving tax consultancy in Germany

 Summing up corporate income tax in Germany